I built this because I kept watching the same mistake get made — from every side of the table.

 The sprint exists because the solo evaluation process is structurally compromised.
 And no amount of effort fixes a structural problem from inside the process that created it.

-Founders sometimes get lucky.
+Operators sometimes get lucky.

 More often they select against an inaccurate operational picture, sign with a vendor whose fit problems only show up in implementation, or miss contract signals that predict downstream risk.